The Robert W. Jackson Endowment Fund

 Dr. Montessori called her approach to learning Education for Peace.
 She saw the true work of education as establishing a peace that begins with respectful environments where meaningful relationships can grow.
 We seek to instill in our children a sense of what it means to be a "citizen of the world", to give them a global view and to work together as a community of students and families with a range of resources, gifts and talents.

 How are expenses controlled at The Montessori School?

 Our success in controlling operating expenses is conscious and clear.
-Our tuitions are substantially below other schools, while we offer a superior academic program and faculty salaries that are above average.
-We achieve such a degree of low operating expense in large part due to effort and communication from of our entire community.
+Our tuitions are substantially below other schools, while we offer a superior academic program.
+We achieve such a degree of low operating expense in large part due to effort and commitment by our entire community.

-Endowment is intended to exist in perpetuity: This means endowment principal is never touched.
-By definition, as this money represents the school's "nest egg".
+Our Endowment is intended to exist in perpetuity; this means endowment principal is never touched.
+By definition, this money represents the school's "nest egg".
 A portion of the investment return (5% of total market value or less) from this principal is contributed to the annual operating budget.
-Currently approximately $50,000 annually is contributed to the operating budget from endowment
+Currently approximately $50,000 annually is contributed to the operating budget from endowment.

-The investment of the endowment fund is overseen by our Investment Committee, a subcommittee of the Finance Committee of the Board of Trustees.
+The investment of the Endowment fund is overseen by our Investment Committee, a subcommittee of our school's Finance Committee of the Board of Trustees.
 With regard to spending, Endowment principal is never touched and only a portion of the total investment return (5% of total market value or less) will be contributed to the annual operating budget.
-Both the investment and spending policies for endowment are compatible and support the overall mission of the school.
+Both the investment and spending policies for Endowment are compatible and support the overall mission of the school.